Inareous/FMD-Kissmanga-Helpers/readme.md

-A collection of simple script I use to make using [Free Manga Downloader](https://github.com/fmd-project-team/FMD) on kissmanga site easier.
+A collection of simple script I use to make using [Free Manga Downloader 2](https://github.com/dazedcat19/FMD2) on kissmanga site easier. *Not compatible with previous version of FMD*

 # Dependencies
 - Python 3.x